Deep energy retrofit explained

 United States

-A business case study by The Rockfeller Foundation sizes the potential of retrofitting market in the USA.
-Retrofitting offers a burgeoning business market for entrepreneurs, engineers, investors in the USA.
-It offers a $279 billion investment opportunity.
+A business case study by The Rockefeller Foundation sizes the potential of the retrofitting market in the USA.
+It projects a $279 billion investment opportunity.
 The residential sector, followed by commercial and institutional sectors, offers the largest business impact.
 Scaling up retrofitting efforts can create 3.3 billion direct and indirect cumulative job years in the United States.[25]

 Criticism